raza-ahm/Unveiling-Crime-Trends-Analyzing-Major-Crime-Indicators-in-Toronto/README.md

 This project is designed to spark meaningful discussions about how to improve public safety measures and empower residents to make informed decisions about their safety.
 By presenting clear, straightforward insights, I hope to enhance community awareness and engagement.

+### Methodology
+The analysis will be conducted primarily using the Python programming language.
+Python will be utilized for preprocessing, cleaning, exploring, and analyzing the dataset, providing comprehensive insights throughout the process.
+The steps involved in this analysis will be documented and executed within Jupyter notebooks, ensuring a clear and detailed breakdown of each phase.

+Upon completion of the analysis, a Tableau dashboard will be created and shared.
+This dashboard will offer users an interactive platform to explore the dataset further, enabling deeper insights and engagement with the data.

 ### Overview of the Dataset
 #### Link to original dataset: https://data.torontopolice.on.ca/datasets/TorontoPS::major-crime-indicators-open-data/about